 The Ministry of Agriculture brought out the new guidelines based on the 'Common Approach' in 2000 as 'WARASA - Jan Sahbhagita', Guidelines for National Watershed Development Project for Rainfed Areas (Government of India 2000c).
 A similar document of revised guidelines (Guidelines for Watershed Development) based on the common principles was also issued by the Ministry of Rural Development (Government of India 2001a).
 The new guidelines give more flexibility that was needed at village/watershed level.
 These guidelines, inter alia, envisage the convergence of different programs of the Ministry of Rural Development, Ministry of Agriculture and other Ministries and Departments.
 Following the 73rd and 74th Amendments to the Constitution of India in early 1990s, the Panchayati Raj Institutions (PRIs) have been mandated with enlarged role in the implementation of developmental programs at the grassroots level, and accordingly their role has been more clearly brought out.
-The 1994 guidelines were made more flexible, and workable with more participation of the community.
-The new guidelines provide more emphasis on local capacity building through various training activities and empowering community organization.
+The 1994 guidelines provide more emphasis on local capacity building through various training activities and empowering community organization.